UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

 ## Aethestics

-*Give a sense of the aesthetics of your game, the spirit and atmosphere.
-Use descriptive, evocative words that can help the reader understand the emotional response of your game.*
+The games aesthetics should give a magical feeling as if the player is a wizard or witch in their tower using arcane knowledge to fend off foes.
+There should be vibrant, light colors in the background and the structures built by the player should follow suit in looking whimsical/magical.

 ## Graphical